Click on a question to find out more about our most common queries.

 How do you handle personal data?
 (How we conform to Data Protection/GDPR regulations)

 We take protection of your personal information seriously.

 We will only ever use your details to contact you to arrange appointments or to communicate with you.
 We will never contact you for any other purpose.
 We will never pass your information on to another party without your permission – and these parties would only ever be those involved in your care or the care of your child if under the age of 16 (e.g. Health Insurance Providers; your Consultant Psychiatrist; other agencies).
 Information about you and anything you say during sessions will be kept securely in both electronic and paper formats.
 The Data Protection Act requires us to tell you that your details will be stored on a database.
 Whilst this is cloud-based, it is encrypted and only accessible by our administrators and the Avenue Therapies Ltd team.

-We keep notes of our sessions a file, which is locked in a filing cabinet.
-If you would like to see your file at any time, please do ask about this.
+Our therapists will manage your data themselves and are required to follow appropriate guidelines to ensure your data is secured.
+They are asked to discuss this with you either before or during your assessment appointment.
 You can request that we erase your physical or electronic data from our records at any time, although we may have to keep some information about the service we have provided to you on record for a certain amount of time due to our professional guidelines.
 Please ask us if you want to know more about this policy, or it can be found here.

 Email: Clients often request that we communicate via email.
 Emails are non-secure way of transferring information, although they are rapidly becoming the first choice of communicating.
 We will discuss ways of communicating with you during your first appointment.
 If you do not wish to be contacted by email, please let us know and we will find an alternate form of communication.